carlinmack/workman-qwerty/README.md

 and add:

-`/usr/share/X11/xkb/types/dvorak-qwerty`
+`/usr/share/X11/xkb/types/workman-qwerty`

 after reboot, you can choose new input sources from text entry setting:
-Dvorak-Qwerty
+Workman-Qwerty
 ------
-Dvorak-Qwerty simplified (no dead keys)
+Workman-Qwerty simplified (no dead keys)
 ------
-Dvorak-Qwerty, international with dead keys
+Workman-Qwerty, international with dead keys
 ------
-Dvorak-Qwerty alternative international no dead keys
+Workman-Qwerty alternative international no dead keys
 ------
-Dvorak-Qwerty, classic
+Workman-Qwerty, classic
 ------
-Dvorak-Qwerty, programmer
+Workman-Qwerty, programmer
 ------

 you may need reassign shortcuts in system setting.